 (ii) An institution that qualified under this alternative for three consecutive years, or for one of those years, may not seek to qualify again under this alternative until the year after the institution achieves a composite score of at least 1.5, as determined by the Secretary.

-(2) Under this zone alternative, the Secretary--
+(2) Under the zone alternative, the Secretary--

-(i) Requires the institution to make disbursements to eligible students and parents under either the cash monitoring or reimbursement payment method described in § 668.162;
+(i) Requires the institution to make disbursements to eligible students and parents, and to otherwise comply with the provisions, under either the heightened cash monitoring or reimbursement payment method described in § 668.162;

 (ii) Requires the institution to provide timely information regarding any of the following oversight and financial events--

-(A) Any adverse action, including a probation or similar action, taken against the institution by its accrediting agency;

-(B) Any event that causes the institution, or related entity as defined in the Statement of Financial Accounting Standards (SFAS) 57, to realize any liability that was noted as a contingent liability in the institution's or related entity's most recent audited financial statement;
+(A) Any event that causes the institution, or related entity as defined in Accounting Standards Codification (ASC) 850, to realize any liability that was noted as a contingent liability in the institution's or related entity's most recent audited financial statement; or

-(C) Any violation by the institution of any loan agreement;

-(D) Any failure of the institution to make a payment in accordance with its debt obligations that results in a creditor filing suit to recover funds under those obligations;

-(E) Any withdrawal of owner's equity from the institution by any means, including by declaring a dividend; or

-(F) Any extraordinary losses, as defined in accordance with Accounting Principles Board (APB) Opinion No. 30.
+(B) Any losses that are unusual in nature or infrequently occur, or both, as defined in accordance with Accounting Standards Update (ASU) No. 2015-01 and ASC 225;

 (iii) May require the institution to submit its financial statement and compliance audits earlier than the time specified under § 668.23(a)(4); and